KTamas03/Home_Sales/README.md

 ## About
-### Part 1: Clean and Append Data in Jupter Notebook

-I ran queries to answer the following questions:
+### I ran queries to answer the following questions:

 - What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.

 ![image](https://github.com/KTamas03/Home_Sales/assets/132874272/5f5442fa-da98-4e9c-babd-065fe2711822)